aexiting/backlog-buddy-v2/README.md

     * Status counts ()
 * Use the anime index to power a dropdown when adding backlog items
 * Re-run search when items are added, edited, or deleted
+* Update search lambda to make it easier to tell if more documents available

+## 4. Testing & CI

+* Write Playwright tests for adding, editing, deleting, and searching items
+* Write unit tests for important logic like OpenSearch queries
+* Use GitHub Actions to run tests on every pull request
+* Use Amplify Preview to test new branches before merging
+* Add some security related tests like trying to access another user's backlog

 ## 3. Auth & Security